 Fifth, try out the most promising strategies and see if they work.
 If they don't, go back to step 2 and think of other ideas.
 It is important to recognize that some of these ideas may not work, (e.g., it may be tempting fate to say you will go to the pub and only drink orange juice).
 Thus, it is important to establish realistic and achievable strategies.
 Use the next page to work out these steps.
-If you need help, your BHC can assist you.

-My Personal Change Plan

-Step 1

-Choose a trigger:

-Step 2

-Write down as many strategies for controlling your drinking in this setting:

-tep 3

-nink of how the strategies in Step 2 might fail, then consider ways to work around these ostacles:

-tep 4

-ook at what you have in Step 3, and choose the two that seem the most doable:
+My Personal Change Plan Step 1: Choose a trigger: Step 2: Write down as many strategies for controlling your drinking in this setting: Step 3: Think of how the strategies in Step 2 might fail, then consider ways to work around these obstacles: Step 4: Look at what you have in Step 3, and choose the two that seem the most doable: Step 5: Test your strategies from Step 4 to see if they work.

-1

-2.

-Step 5

-Test your strategies from Step 4 to see if they work.
 If not, start over at Step 2 to figure out new ways to make them work given what you have learned.
-Ask your BHC for help, if needed.

 Make as many copies of this worksheet as necessary until you find a successful strategy.
 Most people will fill one out for each of their triggering situations.
 The more worksheets you complete, the more thinking and planning you end up doing, which makes you more prepared to make a behavior change.